 Contrary to pop culture, a plunger is not always effective for toilet clogs.
 Unless you are particularly good with tools, you could end up worsening the situation and causing an overflow.
 With the right plunging technique- and tool, you should have enough suction to dislodge the obstruction.

 In difficult situations, call a professional.
-It is advisable to have an expert work on your clog than complicate things for yourself or household.
+It is advisable to have an expert work on your clog than complicate things for yourself or your household.
 If you don’t have one, get an emergency plumber’s number and stick it on your bathroom mirror.

 Asbestos could be lurking in your pipes

-Asbestos used to be a huge component for construction in the 20th century.
+Asbestos used to be a huge component of construction in the 20th century.
 It wasn’t until 1999 that it was totally banned in the UK.
 Unfortunately, traces of the hazardous material are still evident in some homes, especially older properties.

-You can save yourself a lot of health issues in future by detecting asbestos in your downpipes and getting rid of them on time,
+You can save yourself a lot of health issues in the future by detecting asbestos in your downpipes and getting rid of them on time,

-Water drains clockwise in the Southern hemisphere
+Water drains clockwise in the Southern hemisphere.

 Many people believe water drains in the opposite direction when you flush.
 But it is not true, it drains clockwise.
 If you never gave it much thought before, well there is a science behind it.
-The Coriolis force which is cause by the rotation of the earth influences the water in your toilet bowl to some extent.
+The Coriolis force which is caused by the rotation of the earth influences the water in your toilet bowl to some extent.